ranandasatria/fgo24-css-chessboard/README.md

-# HTML CHESSBOARD
+# CSS CHESSBOARD

-This project is aimed at creating a chessboard using pure HTML without additional CSS.
-The main focus is to explore building table structures in HTML through a simple chessboard layout.
+This project is aimed at creating a chessboard using CSS div elements instead of an HTML table.
+The main focus is to explore building layouts using CSS and div elements to create a simple chessboard design.

 ## Preview
 ![Preview](/image.png)